mydehq/MyThemes/README.md

 ## Installation

+> [!WARNING]
+> MyTM is under development, nothing is finalized yet.
+> The MyCTL plugin system is not yet ready, so this is just individual script now.

 ### Add the Plugin to MyCTL

-> [!WARNING]
-> The MyCTL plugin step is not required for now.

 ```bash
 myctl plugin add mytm